victorvaladez1/wellaware-sim/README.md

 # 🛢️ WellAwareSim

-**WellAwareSim** is a backend-only Flask API that simulates live oilfield hardware — including oil wells, sensor data, and real-time alert generation — to serve as a mock data feed for frontend dashboards or full-stack OilTech applications.
+**WellAwareSim** is a backend-only Flask API that simulates oilfield hardware — including oil wells, real-time sensor readings, and fault conditions — to serve as a mock data feed for external applications like dashboards or full-stack OilTech platforms.

-This project is designed to mimic real-world oilfield monitoring systems using dynamically generated sensor readings, anomaly detection, and persistent alert logging.
+This project mimics real-world industrial equipment behavior and supports CRUD operations for wells, real-time anomaly detection, and alert logging.

 ---